 Dave lives in Boston, MA.

 James learned the basics of visual communication at Rhode Island School of Design, then spent the next decade trying to figure out how to apply those principles to the web (he's still working on it).
-He's now working full-time as an associate creative director for the digital agency Maark, and part-time as Outseta’s design lead.
+He now leads design at Outseta.

 He loves mountain biking in the warm months and surfing chilly waters in the winter (what, that's when the best east coast swells are!).